On the Contemporary Art Trail in Languedoc-Roussillon, France

 The view from the restaurant at the Carre d’ Art a Nimes looks like a Roman Temple scrubbed blinding white, built almost 20 centuries ago in the center of the city.
 The modern building housing the Carre was designed by Sir Robert Foster and built in 1992.

 The museum houses permanent collections of works by Hanati, Richard Frize, Gherrad Richter and Richard Long, a who’s who of contemporary art.
 The other half of the building is the library.
 The whole building is itself a work of art.

 Nimes is one of the most beautiful cities in France, with roots that go back to Roman times.
 The coliseum is still the heart of the city and alleyways filled with shops and restaurants abound.
 City parks fill in many spaces and games of boule are played in every park.

 Pleasant thoughts of my few days exploring the new art in Languedoc and Roussillon filled my last afternoon sunning in a café surrounded by a perfect French square.
 It all became clear to me, find a Medici-like family to back me.

 Learn an art skill and move here.
 Until then I’ll have my memories.
 I continued that dream through the night in the fitting Royal Nimes Hotel, within view of the Carre.

 My flight to France was on Air France,

 consistently great service and seating.
 Connecting flight to Montpellier was easy to make and all legs of the trip on time.

-As always when heading to France I start my research with the French Tourism’s website.
+As always when heading to France I started my research with the French Tourism’s website.
 A great resource for all things a visitor might need to know.